FAQs - Frequently Asked Questions

 Where does the idea of TimeBank come from?

-TimeBank Boulder uses time credits, known as TimeDollars, as a convenient way for members to exchange services.
-When you spend time doing something for an individual or group, you earn a TimeDollar for every hour you work.
-Then you can use that TimeDollar to buy an hour of another member’s time, or engage in a group activity offered by a member.
+TimeBank Boulder uses a unique currency, known as TimeCredits, as a convenient way for members to exchange services.
+When you spend time doing something for an individual or group, you earn a TimeCredit for every hour you work.
+Then you can use that TimeCredit to buy an hour of another member’s time, or engage in a group activity offered by a member.

 Time Banking can be as simple as a group of moms getting together to share carpooling to their children’s activities.
 It can also include such services as grocery shopping, child or elder care, dog walking, massage, house keeping, and rides to the airport.
 The kinds of services people share in a Time Bank depend entirely on what they or their community needs.